 - Graduates will employ, appropriately and responsively, a diverse toolkit of teaching methodologies that promote active engagement and learning.

-The information, syllabi and program/course descriptions on the Higher Education Consortium of Central Massachusetts’ Certificate in College Teaching site are proprietary and intended for the use of current students, faculty and staff as well as prospective students of the program.
+The information, syllabi and program/course descriptions on the Higher Education Consortium of Central Massachusetts’ TI21 site are proprietary and intended for the use of current students, faculty and staff as well as prospective students of the program.
 Any other use without written permission is an infringement of copyright laws.